GSA/ficam-playbooks/_fpki/tools/fpki_tools_card_conformance.md

 # Submitting a CCT Test Results Package
 If you are running the Card Conformance Tool as part of the annual requirement to undergo PIV/PIV-I testing, you must email the artifacts listed below to fips201ep at gsa.gov.

-1. A completed testing application for each PCI configuration evaluated (See Section 1 of the application for more information).
+1. A completed [testing application](https://www.idmanagement.gov/docs/fips201ep-pcitestform.pdf){:target="_blank"}{:rel="noopener noreferrer"} for each PCI configuration evaluated (See Section 1 of the application for more information).
-2. All accompanying Card Conformance Tool Log files:
+2. All accompanying Card Conformance Tool Log files, these reside in the same directory as the extracted package after the tests have been run:
   - logs (directory)
   - piv-artifacts (directory)
   - x509-artifacts (directory)
   - x509-certs (directory)
   - the test database used for the evaluation (e.g., PIV_Production_Cards.db)
-3. The card's Answer-to-Rest value presented within the "Reader Status" text box (e.g., 3bd6970081b1fe451f078031c1521118f9)
+3. The card's Answer-to-Rest value presented within the "Reader Status" text box (e.g., 3bd6970081b1fe451f078031c1521118f9), which is displayed on the CCT landing page provided a card is available to the test system.
-4. A report (PDF or XLSX) for each certificate found on the card (use the Certificate Profile Conformance Tool (web application) to generate the reports).
+4. A report (PDF or XLSX) for each certificate found on the card (use the Certificate Profile Conformance Tool (web application) to generate the reports.
 5. High-resolution card photos of the front and back of each card tested.

-{% include alert-success.html heading="Helpful Hint" content="Collecting all accompanying Card Conformance Tool Log files is most easily achieved by zipping the fips201-card-conformance-tool-[Release-Version]-[Release-Date] directory." %}
+{% include alert-success.html heading="Helpful Hint" content="Collecting all accompanying Card Conformance Tool Log files is most easily achieved by zipping the fips201-card-conformance-tool-[Release-Version]-[Release-Date] directory, this is the same directory where you had extracted the tool." %}

 {% include alert-warning.html heading="Note" content="Failure to submit a complete CCT Package may delay review of your testing results and completion of your annual FPKI PIV/PIV-I testing requirement." %}